 Pafuri picnic spot is on the Luvuvhu River in the northern reaches of the Kruger National Park.
 All the primary areas have plenty of shade to hide from the harsh African sun.
 On the ablution facilities, there is a mark indicating the extreme flood level of 2000.

 This area's vegetation is very diverse.
 Anna trees and dense bush surround the picnic spot.
-Lush greenery and an abundance of water attract a large number of birds.
+Lush greenery and an abundance of water attract many birds.
 The area is rated as one of the best birding destinations in South Africa.
 Two hundred fifty-seven bird species include rare birds like the narina trogon and trumpeter hornbill.